slackapi/java-slack-sdk/docs/content/guides/getting-started-with-bolt.md

 }
 ```

-If you go with JDK 10+, thanks to [Local Variable Type Inference](https://docs.oracle.com/en/java/javase/21/language/local-variable-type-inference.html), your code could be much more concise.
-To take advantage of it, install OpenJDK 11 and set the compatible Java versions in `build.gradle` as below.
-Also, configure the same on your IDE.
+If you go with JDK 10+, thanks to [Local Variable Type Inference](https://docs.oracle.com/en/java/javase/21/language/local-variable-type-inference.html), you can write more concise code.
+To do so, install OpenJDK 11 and set the compatible Java versions in `build.gradle` as below, configuring the same on your IDE.

 ```groovy
 java {